Fourier coefficients of the net-baryon number density and chiral criticality: Introduction

 \section{Introduction}

 Exploring the phase diagram of quantum chromodynamics (QCD) at finite temperature and chemical potentials is a challenging problem in experimental and theoretical studies.
 The Beam Energy Scan (BES) at the Relativistic Heavy Ion Collider (RHIC) \cite{luo16:_explor_qcd} has been dedicated to the search for the conjectured QCD critical point (CP) and the onset of deconfinement through the systematic studies of various observables such as the fluctuations of conserved charges.
-In particular, those of the net-proton number have been shown to exhibit a non-monotonic behavior with collision energies which may potentially be attributed to critical chiral dynamics \cite{Ejiri:2005wq,karsch:QM17,Bazavov:2017tot,skokov11:_quark_number_fluct_in_polyak,stephanov09:_non_gauss_fluct_near_qcd_critic_point,stephanov11:_sign_of_kurtos_near_qcd_critic_point,Almasi:2017bhq}.
+In particular, those of the net proton number have been shown to exhibit a nonmonotonic behavior with collision energies which may potentially be attributed to critical chiral dynamics \cite{Ejiri:2005wq,karsch:QM17,Bazavov:2017tot,skokov11:_quark_number_fluct_in_polyak,Karsch:2010hm,stephanov09:_non_gauss_fluct_near_qcd_critic_point,stephanov11:_sign_of_kurtos_near_qcd_critic_point,Almasi:2017bhq}.

-Fluctuation observables can also be computed in lattice QCD (LQCD) \cite{bazavov12:_fluct_and_correl_of_net,borsanyi12:_fluct_of_conser_charg_at,Ichihara:2015kba} and in effective chiral models \cite{sasaki07:_quark_number_fluct_in_chiral,skokov10:_meson_fluct_and_therm_of,friman11:_fluct_as_probe_of_qcd,Almasi:2017bhq}.
-Thus, by identifying fluctuation patterns, associated with chiral critical behavior, in experimental data, one may be able to identify the QCD phase boundary and the location of the CP, if it exists \cite{Ejiri:2005wq,Almasi:2017bhq,Almasi:2016gcn,Asakawa:2015ybt}.
+Fluctuation observables can also be computed in lattice QCD (LQCD) \cite{bazavov12:_fluct_and_correl_of_net,borsanyi12:_fluct_of_conser_charg_at,Ichihara:2015kba} and in effective chiral models \cite{Karsch:2010hm,sasaki07:_quark_number_fluct_in_chiral,skokov10:_meson_fluct_and_therm_of,friman11:_fluct_as_probe_of_qcd,Almasi:2017bhq}.
+Thus, by identifying fluctuation patterns, associated with chiral critical behavior, in experimental data, one may be able to identify the QCD phase boundary and the location of the CP, if it exists \cite{Ejiri:2005wq,Karsch:2010hm,Almasi:2017bhq,Almasi:2016gcn,Asakawa:2015ybt}.

-While LQCD provides first principle insights into the thermodynamics of QCD at finite temperature $T$ and at vanishing and moderate values of the baryon--chemical potential $\mu_B<3T$, the well--known sign problem still inhibits systematic calculations at larger baryon densities.
+While LQCD provides first principle insights into the thermodynamics of QCD at finite temperature $T$ and at vanishing and moderate values of the baryon chemical potential $\mu_B<3T$, the well-known sign problem still inhibits systematic calculations at larger baryon densities.
 Several strategies to overcome this problem are being pursued \cite{muroya03:_lattic_qcd,forcrand09:_simul_qcd_at_finit_densit}.